 Where to Stay

 This is our top recommendation!
-Immerse yourself in the festival, have that third glass/bottle of Prosecco without worrying, make new friends around the campfire while looking at the stars and listening to the owls hooting.
+Immerse yourself in the festival, make new friends around the campfire and don’t miss a minute of our amazing programme.
 Never camped before?
 Don’t worry there will be plenty of people around to help you set up and lend you the tent pegs you’ve forgotten.

-The campsite opens at 12.00 on Friday 29 July 2022 and closes at 19.00 on Sunday 31 July 2022.
+The campsite opens at 12.00 on Friday and closes at 18.00 on Sunday.
 You won’t be able to drive on site to drop off your belongings but we’ll provide lots of helping hands to help you load in.
-The car parks are just outside the main gate.
+The car park is just outside the main gate.

-We are charging a small fee for camping this year.
+We charge a small fee for camping.
 This is to offset the cost of providing extra toilets, washing facilities and cleaning in order to keep you safe during the weekend of the festival.

-There is plenty of space in the campsites for the capacity attending and so you should be able to find a space which is comfortable for you.
+There is plenty of space in the campsite and so you should be able to find a space which is comfortable for you.

 Toilet facilities, showers and water points are available for all campers.
 Don’t forget we have the world’s best festival toilets and showers (see social media for affirmation) so you’ll stay fresh and fragrant all weekend.